HaileyTheSynth/DNA-BPE/DNA-BPE-Internal_Review.md

 ### Codon-based models exist only for genomic sequences

 Several recent models use biological codon structure, but exclusively for genomic or protein applications, not text.
 CaLM - Codon Adaptation Language Model (Outeiral & Deane, Nature Machine Intelligence 2024) represents the first protein language model trained on cDNA codon sequences, using a vocabulary of 64 codons plus 5 special tokens (69 total) to capture synonymous codon usage patterns.
 CodonTransformer (Nature Communications 2025) performs multi-species codon optimization using amino acid-codon pair tokens with organism-specific encoding across 164 species.
 The cdsBERT model (2023) extends ProtBERT by replacing 20 amino acid tokens with 64 codon tokens through masked extended language distillation.
 Most significantly, the Genomic Tokenizer (GT, bioRxiv 2025) incorporates START codons (AUG), STOP codons (UAA, UAG, UGA), and synonymous codon awareness while handling frameshift mutations from insertions/deletions.
-This represents the **closest conceptual match** to your approach—it uses biological START/STOP codons for segmentation and triplet-based tokenization—but critically, it operates on genomic sequences (DNA→protein translation), not on natural language text encoded as DNA.
+This represents the **closest conceptual match** to the approach—it uses biological START/STOP codons for segmentation and triplet-based tokenization—but critically, it operates on genomic sequences (DNA→protein translation), not on natural language text encoded as DNA.

 ### No quaternary encoding for text exists in literature